jaeseonim/AI-Study-Group/deep-learning-from-scratch/README.md

 - Issue: File path errors when loading images.
 - Solution:
-  - In the dataset folder, right-click the target file and select Copy Path.
-  - Paste the path inside single quotes (`' '`) and add an `r` prefix to handle escape characters:
+  - Use the `Copy Path` option to get the image file path.
+Add it inside single quotes and prefix it with `r`:

     ```python
     img_path = r'path_to_image'
     ```